 - Brief professional biographies of presenters, with a note on their background in the area of the tutorial

 Presentation slides will be made available to VLDB 2024 participants and will be published on the VLDB website.
 We require the tutorial presenters to put online a webpage that provides links to all reasonably drafted slides and references before the conference starts, for publication at the conference website.
 A four-page extended abstract, with an overview including bibliographic references, will appear in PVLDB’s VLDB 2024 issue.
 The camera-ready format version should be an updated version of the original submission that addresses suggestions from the tutorial chairs and possibly other reviewers.
 Authors must agree to standard PVLDB copyright releases for the tutorial abstract overview as well as for their slides.
 Authors will retain the rights to reuse all their material in any form.
-If the proposal is accepted, the program committee will discuss with authors potential ways for delivery, given the hybrid structure of the conference.
+If the proposal is accepted, the program committee will discuss with authors potential ways for delivery.

 Please identify any other venues in which all or part of the tutorial has been or will be presented, and include an explanation of how the tutorial proposal for VLDB 2024 differs from these previous or forthcoming editions.

 Identify topically related tutorials by other people in major data-centric research venues in recent years and contrast with their content and coverage.

 Li Xiong, Emory University, USA